 This kind of transport is called “intermodal” because it moves containers between different modes of transport – rail, road, river and sea where appropriate – without any unpacking.

 Konecranes are an important supplier of intermodal container handling equipment, with RTGs and RMGs built around the famous Core of Lifting components, mobile harbor cranes and lift trucks.
-The latest technical adcrane advisorvances have drastically reduced energy consumption, an increasingly important factor as climate concerns grow.
+The latest technical advances have drastically reduced energy consumption, an increasingly important factor as climate concerns grow.
 The newest Core of Lifting components reduce noise emissions as well, a welcome innovation because intermodal hubs are often in urban areas and must operate 24/7.

 But Konecranes can offer far more than just container handling equipment.
 They offer, via TBA Group, the world’s leading expertise in intermodal simulation and emulation, exactly what the new Silk Road development needs in intermodal terminal design.